maswang32/maswang32.github.io/knowledgemap/notes/softwares/PyTorch.md

 ## Datasets
 - Map dataset load everything
 - Iterables define a way to iterate through the dataset.
+- convention is return a tuple of things per batch

+## Dataloaders
+- Pin memory only allocates when the dataloader is called, apparently
+- persistent workers keeps dataloader workers around, use for train, not valid

 Last Reviewed: 4/30/25